CommandrMoose/BlockbusterPlus/README.md

 # Blockbuster+
-A small Unity project designed to create additional game cards for the game, "Blockbuster".
+A small Unity project designed to create additional game cards for the party board game, "Blockbuster".